Solidaritätslied

 The "Solidaritätslied" ("Solidarity Song") is a revolutionary working song written between 1929 and 1931 by Bertolt Brecht, and set to music by Hanns Eisler.
-It was written against the background of the Great Depression, the Great War (1914–18), and the social issues caused by the Industrial Revolution that were explored in Brecht's 1932 film Kuhle Wampe in which the song also appeared.
+It was written against the background of the Great Depression, the World War I, and the social issues caused by the Industrial Revolution that were explored in Brecht's 1932 film Kuhle Wampe in which the song also appeared.

 History

 Two versions of the text exist, both written by Brecht.
 The better known version is the second, written during the Spanish Civil War, which is more abstract and ideological.
 The first version is more closely tied to the film Kuhle Wampe.
 In 1932, the song was first performed with the collaboration of several working-men's choirs.
 The song spread quickly in the final months of the Weimar Republic, particularly at sporting events.

 Structure and score

 The urtext begins with the following verse: